laboon/software_testing_ebook_ruby/text/40_unit_testing.md

 }
 ```

 When your poem starts with "Behold", "Darling", or "Limpid", this test will pass.
-However, it will also pass if the poem starts with "`%&*()_`" or "`java.lang.StackOverflowError`".
+However, it will also pass if the poem starts with "`%&*()_`" or "`StackOverflowError`".
 Tests should, in general, look for _positive_ behavior as opposed to the absence of _negative_ behavior.
 Imagine testing that a "welcome" box does _not_ show up on a web page.
 If the URL for the page returns a `500 Internal Server Error`, the test will still pass.
 Think very carefully about failure cases when testing for the absence of a particular behavior.

 ### Ensuring that Tests are Testing What You Expect